ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ## Prepare your environment for information barriers

-Before define your first information barriers policy, you must **[enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
+**Before define your first information barriers policy, you must [enable scoped directory search in Microsoft Teams](https://docs.microsoft.com/MicrosoftTeams/teams-scoped-directory-search)**.
 Wait at least 24 hours after enabling scoped directory search before you set up or define policies for information barriers.

-Next, make sure to complete the admin consent flow.
-To do that, follow these steps:
+Then, follow these steps:

 1. As a global administrator or compliance administrator, create a remote PowerShell session to Office 365.
 Because some cmdlets will be run in Exchange Online and others in the Office 365 Security & Compliance Center, we recommend that you [connect to all Office 365 services in a single Windows PowerShell window](https://docs.microsoft.com/Office365/Enterprise/powershell/connect-to-all-office-365-services-in-a-single-windows-powershell-window).